 COMT is the major enzyme involved in the methylation process.
 COMT catalyzes the transfer of the functional methyl group from S-adenosyl methionine (SAMe) to a substrate, which has to be methylated.
 Two SNPs, Val108/158Met and Ala52/102Thr, are known to alter COMT methylation capacity.
 41

-These 2 SNPs of the COMT gene are associated in literature with:
+These 2 SNPs of the COMT gene are associated with:

 Supplementation: When genetic mutations are present, supplementation with S-Adenosyl Methionine (SAMe) is often recommended.
 Attention should be paid to other medications being taken, including anti-depressants.